` Community News Service » Alumni stories - Community News Service

 Class of ’24

-Covenant Preparatory School environmental outreach coordinator
+Covenant Preparatory School marketing and communications coordinator

 Cullen Paradis